Green Building Contractors - Green Building Techniques

 • Consider building orientation and landscaping for passive solar design.

-• Design for passive cooling (basements, whole-house fans, cross-ventilation).
+• Design for passive cooling (basements, fans, cross-ventilation).

 • Design appropriate roof overhangs and covered entryways.